pairshaped/curlingio-docs/docs/club-management/emails.md

 **1. Premium Subscription Renewals**

-When you purchase or renew a Premium subscription, you receive **5,000 email credits** immediately.
-These credits are added to your balance and can be used for broadcast emails throughout your subscription period.
+When you purchase or renew a Premium subscription, you are granted email credits that fill your balance up to **6,000 credits**.
+These credits can be used for broadcast emails throughout your subscription period.

 **2. Monthly Automatic Grants**

 If your club processes online payments through Curling IO (leagues, competitions, products, fees), you automatically earn email credits each month based on your payment processing volume:

-- You earn **10 credits for every dollar** in application fees you generate
 - Credits are granted on the 1st of each month for the previous month's activity
-- There's a minimum threshold of $5 in monthly fees to receive the grant

-For example, if you processed $100 in application fees in January, you'll receive 1,000 email credits on February 1st.
+- Auto-granted credits from renewals and monthly allocations are subject to a 6,000 credit cap, meaning automatic grants will only add credits up to this limit

 **3. Direct Purchases**

-You can purchase additional email credits at any time if you need more than your automatic grants provide.
-See the "Purchasing Additional Credits" section below.
+You can purchase additional email credits at any time if you need more than your automatic grants provide:

+1. Go to **Club** → **Emails** → **Email Broadcasts** tab
+2. Click the **Purchase Credits** button
+3. Select a credit package from the available options

+Purchased credits are not subject to the 6,000 credit cap that applies to automatic grants, so your balance can exceed this limit.
+Credits never expire and will remain in your account until used.

-#### Credit Balance and Cap
+#### Credit Balance

-Your email credit balance has a **maximum cap of 6,000 credits**.
-This means:

-- Your balance cannot exceed 6,000 credits
-- If a grant or purchase would take you over the cap, you'll only receive credits up to the 6,000 limit
-- Once you use credits and go below the cap, you can earn or purchase more credits again

 You can view your current credit balance and usage history on the **Email Broadcasts** page.